Flee Wisconsin For the Best Possible Teaching Career

-Five years ago we created this website with the goal of helping young teachers find the best districts in Wisconsin.
+We originally created this website with the goal of helping young teachers find the best districts in Wisconsin.
 In 2026, after 15 years of Republican defunding of over 5 billion dollars in state aid to Wisconsin public schools, (the largest cuts to public schools in America), there are less than 20 school districts in Wisconsin (out of 420 public school districts) that we would recommend as a good place to work.
 Since 2011, Wisconsin Republicans in the state legislature have decimated state aid to public schools, driving Wisconsin's once #1 Act scores to 29th in America and falling every year.

-No other state in America has made larger cuts to public schools than the massive defunding of public schools by Wisconsin Republicans during that past 15 years.
+Since 2011, Wisconsin Republicans have slashed state funding for public schools by the largest amount in America.
 Before Republicans destroyed quality public education in Wisconsin, Wisconsin ranked about 25th in America in state aid to public schools.

 Thanks to the Republican Cabal that has spent the past 15 years slashing state aid to public schools, Wisconsin now ranks: